-Matrix 300N readers are described by their model number which indicates the characteristics listed in the diagram below.
+Matrix 410N readers are described by their model number which indicates the characteristics listed in the diagram below.
+Some models are pre-assembled and pre-focused.
+The characteristics of models without Illuminator or lens depend on which accessory lenses and internal or external illuminators are used.
 Not all combinations are available.
 For a complete list of combinations see the Models tab on the Product page of the website.